 - Application Deadline: Relevant January deadline for your course

-- Course Level: Scholarships are available for pursuing full-time graduate degrees at the University of Oxford.
+- Course Level: The studentships are available for pursuing full-time graduate degrees at the University of Oxford.

-- Study Subject: Scholarships are tenable in following subjects:
+- Study Subject: The studentships are tenable in following subjects:

 - MSt Islamic Studies and History